fulcrologic/fulcro/docs/index.md

 following forms:

 - Reporting issues, ideally with a reproducible case
+- Look for things that need testing or additions and do that.
+See [Status](status.html).
 - Proofreading the website/documentation.
 I write fast, and often make misakes [sic].
 - A pull request fixing a bug (see [CONTRIBUTING](https://github.com/awkay/untangled/blob/develop/CONTRIBUTING.md))
 - Expansions via a pull request (please talk to me first).